pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         Performs a key exchange operation using the provided algorithm with the peer's public key.

-        For most applications the result should be passed to a key derivation function.
+        For most applications the ``shared_key`` should be passed to a key derivation function.
+This allows mixing of additional information into the key, derivation of multiple keys, and destroys any structure that may be present.

         :param algorithm: The key exchange algorithm, currently only :class:`~cryptography.hazmat.primitives.asymmetric.ec.ECDH` is